austnly/ausfin-api/README.md

 For calculating your Medicare Levy Surcharge based only on an income value.

-Send a GET request with the body
+Send a POST request with the body

 ```
 {
+    "income": 0, // Any positive integer value
-    "income": 0 // Any positive integer value
+    "reportableFringeBenefits": 0  // Any positive integer value
 }
 ```